Johan Christian Drewsen: Politics

 In 1834, he became a member of Roskilde Stænderforsamling and soon became a leading figure in the fight for better conditions for peasants.
 In the 1840s, he supported the liberal movement as well as the Danish movement in Sønderjylland.
 In 1846 he was one of the founders of Bondevennernes Selskab and became a member of its board but broke with it in 1848 when it left the liberal movement.
 In 1835, he was a co-founder of the Society for the Proper Use of the Freedom of the Press ('Selskabet for Trykkefrihedens rette Brug').
 He was a member of Folketinget in 1849–1850.

 Personal life

 Drewsen shared his time between Strandmøllen and an apartment in Copenhagen.
 From 1799 to 1804, it was located at Vestergade 32 (demolished).
 From 1807 to 1811, it was located at Knabrostræde 12.
 In 1844, it was located at Ny Kongensgade 8.
 From 1845 to 1849, it was located at Kronprinsensgade 8.
 From 1850 to 1851, it was located at Store Kongensgade 62.
+His son Christian Drewsen who took over the paper mill along with another son Michael was an amateur entomologist.